syncfusion-content/uwp-docs/uwp/Progress-Bar/Getting-Started.md

 ---
 layout: post
-title: Getting Started
+title: Getting Started with UWP Progress Bar control | Syncfusion
-description: Getting Started for Syncfusion SfProgressBar control for UWP
+description: Learn here all about getting started with Syncfusion UWP Progress Bar (SfProgressBar) control and more.
 platform: UWP
 control: SfProgressBar
 documentation: ug
 ---

-# Getting Started
+# Getting Started with UWP Progress Bar (SfProgressBar)

 This section explains how to convey the task progress in an application using SfProgressBar control.